robbinwilson24/React.js-ReactRouter-Clothing-Brand-Website/README.md

 # React.js-ReactRouter-Clothing-Brand-Website
-A website for a fictitious clothing brand that I have created using React.js and CSS, as well as making using of React-Router.
+A website for a fictitious clothing brand that I have created using React.js and React-Router.
+Attractively styled using CSS.

 ### Table of Contents
 1. [Description](#program-description)